FAQ

 Why not focus on the front sight?

-That’s a great way to make accurate shots at 20′ from cover . . . but that’s not the reality of most gunfights.
-They’re at 3 yards, with 3 shots fired in 3 seconds.
-If you focus on the front sight at these distances, you lose speed, peripheral vision, depth perception, and the target will become blurry.
+Focusing on the front sight is a great way to make accurate shots from 20 to 60 feet, from cover . . . but that’s not the reality of most gunfights.
+They’re at 3 yards, with 3 shots fired in 3 seconds and you have no cover and no concealment.
+All you have is movement.
+If you focus on the front sight at these distances, you lose speed, peripheral vision and depth perception.
+Also, since you can only focus on one focal plane at a time, if you focus on the front sights, the target will become blurry.
 Is that a gun or a cell phone he’s reaching for in his waistband . . .

 I have poor eyesight, can I still use your sights?